angelocarly/kiyo/README.md

 ## Philosophy

 Akai is meant to be an easily extendable graphics library.
 With a complexity somewhere in between the hand-holding of OpenGL and the pitfall of Vulkan.
-The goal is to have a library that is easy to use, but also allows for low-level control when necessary.
+The goal is to have an enjoyable home for graphic programming algorithms and techniques to grow.

 In order to reach this goal, I try to focus on the following:
 - Keep the library light, don't delve into heavy abstractions early on.